intershop/intershop-pwa/docs/guides/google-tag-manager.md

 To activate GTM tracking, set the Tag Manager Token either in the used Angular CLI environment file with the property `gtmToken` or via the environment variable `GTM_TOKEN`.
 Additionally, the feature toggle `tracking` has to be added to the enabled feature list.
-This feature only works in Universal Rendering Mode.
+This feature only works in Universal Rendering mode.
 Prefer configuration via system environment variables.

 Please refer to the [angulartics2 documentation](https://github.com/angulartics/angulartics2#usage) for information on how to enable tracking for additional events.